ArunGovil/ExpressLibrary/README.md

-# LibraryBackend
+# LibraryBackend 📚
-Local library back-end using Express
+Local library back-end using ExpressJS, PostgreSQL and Prisma ORM.